WMD-group/SMACT/joss/paper.md

 # AI Usage Disclosure

-Generative AI tools (Claude, Anthropic) were used to assist with code modernisation tasks during the v4.0.0 development cycle, including type annotation additions, test migration, and documentation formatting.
+Generative AI tools (Claude, Anthropic) were used to assist with code modernisation tasks during the v4.0.0 development cycle.
 All AI-generated code was reviewed and validated by the authors.
-The first draft of this manuscript was prepared with AI assistance and reviewed by all co-authors.

 # Author Contributions